richardstartin/richardstartin.github.io/_posts/2019-07-24-vectorised-byte-operations.md

 If you're wondering why each individual value produced within the iteration isn't consumed by the blackhole ([a benchmark smell](https://www.researchgate.net/publication/333825812_What's_Wrong_With_My_Benchmark_Results_Studying_Bad_Practices_in_JMH_Benchmarks)) it's because the point of the benchmark is to look at which loop optimisations occur.
 What's that mask doing there?
-Without masking, this operation makes no sense whatsoever, because by specification the `byte` is cast to an `int` prior to the shift, casting back to `byte` after the shift, meaning the result can go negative unexpectedly.
+Without masking, this operation makes no sense whatsoever, because by specification the `byte` is cast to an `int` (with sign extension!) prior to the shift, casting back to `byte` after the shift, meaning the result can go negative unexpectedly.
 This poses a question about backwards compatibility - is it always worth it?
 If any existing code contains unmasked shifts, is it really what the author intended?
 In any case, I really hope Intel didn't waste time vectorising this hare-brained operation so will only look at the masked shift.